digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 When a transaction is submitted with the VIP confirmation policy, every action in the transaction must have at least one VIP informee.
-Thus, the VIP informee is automatically privy to the entire contents of the transaction, according to the :ref:`ledger privacy model <da-model-privacy>`.
+Thus, the VIP informees of the root actions are automatically privy to the entire contents of the transaction, according to the :ref:`ledger privacy model <da-model-privacy>`.